Reluctant to accept LinkedIn invitations to connect from new contacts? Trying to limit your network to only people you already know?

 Gathering Connections and educating others on your expertise are the most valuable reasons to be on LinkedIn.
 Don't pass up the opportunity to be an open, approachable professional who is prominent in your field.

 Remember the world before LinkedIn… when strengthening your reputation and promoting yourself as a thought leader used to be much more time-consuming.
-Now, you have this opportunity despite a busy work or job-search schedule, so leverage it!

 LinkedIn is designed as a social web, offering value to anyone who would otherwise not have an opportunity to widen his or her circle of professional contacts.